 So first of all, let’s acknowledge the important fact we are human beings.
 Our species need both animal as vegetable nutrients, because we are omnivores.
 That doesn’t mean you can’t be a vegetarian or vegan, it means you have to make sure you add supplements as a substitution for important nutrients.
 Per example, Taurine and Carnosine can only be found in animal based foods.
-And yes, like them or not, you need those veggies too 😉
+Prefer meat?
+Like them or not, you need those veggies too 😉

 I’ve read a rule, you should drink 8 glasses of water a day.
 Well, I personally don’t like the taste of water and instead drink a lot of tea.
 I avoid using white sugar as much as possible, there are lots of other more healthy alternative sweeteners available to add to your beverage of choice.
 In wine and coffee there have been found beneficial nutrients.
 Consuming alcohol on a daily base, as also too much caffeine, is not healthy for various reasons.

 Eat and drink as much pure, natural food and fluids as possible.
 Cook your own sauces, stay away from white sugar, most people can’t digest dairy products by nature and even wheat can cause a lot of harm to your health.
 To me, when healthy, you should respect the specie you are and therefore, a dietary pattern you need to add a lot of vitamins and/or minerals on a daily basis, just isn’t right to me.

 Eating pure, natural foods doesn’t have to be expensive, preparing your own meals doesn’t have to be difficult or time-consuming, it is delicious and tasteful and your body will thank you noticeable.